Luís Felipe (footballer, born 2000)

-Luís Felipe da Silva Rodrigues (born 21 November 2000), known as Luís Felipe, is a Brazilian professional footballer who plays as a forward for Bangu.
+Luís Felipe da Silva Rodrigues (born 21 November 2000), known as Luís Felipe, is a Brazilian professional footballer who plays as a forward for Albanian club Vora.

 Career

 Luís Felipe was born in Saquarema, Rio de Janeiro, and was a Boavista youth graduate.
 After featuring in just one first team match, he moved on loan to Paraná in September 2020, but only featured for the under-20 team.

 Upon returning, Luís Felipe started to feature more regularly for Boavista, before returning to Paraná on 22 December 2021, now on a permanent deal.
 After being rarely used, he joined Caldense on 5 May 2022.

 After starting the 2023 season at Bangu, Luís Felipe was the top scorer of the club in the 2023 Campeonato Carioca before being loaned to Série C side CSA on 12 March of that year.
 On 10 January 2024, he was announced at Ipatinga also in a temporary deal.